-Finally, the SLA should offer information on how the company will monitor and report metrics, so that you can ensure that agreements are upheld.
-If the prescribed metrics are not met, there must be a remediation plan in place, that allows both provider and client the ability to protect themselves.
+Finally, the SLA should offer information on how the company will monitor and report metrics, so you can ensure agreements are upheld.
+In the contract, come to agreement on what is acceptable data and what is unacceptable.
+If the prescribed metrics are not met, there must be a remediation plan in place.

 By having a preset plan, the security provider and client have the ability to protect themselves if expectations are not met.